SunnyTseng/sunny_website/content/authors/admin/_index.md

 title: Sunny Tseng
 ---

 Hi, this is Sunny!
 I was born and raised in a beautiful country called Taiwan, and now call Vancouver, Canada, my second home.
 I’ve spent much of my career conducting bird-related scientific research in Siberia, Taiwan, Canada, and Lithuania, collecting bird sounds from more than 300 species.
 Exploring this world with great enthusiasm and self-reflection is how I guide my life.
-I am a PhD candidate and also work as an independent consultant, offering services as an **R data scientist** and **scientific infographic designer**.
+I am a PhD candidate, also work as an **Ecological R data scientist** and **infographic designer**.
+Feel free to get in touch if you are curious about the service!

 - 💻 I'm an R data scientist, proficient in R package development, Shiny apps, markdown documentation, and data wrangling/modeling for ecological questions.
 Most of my programming works can be found on [Github](https://github.com/SunnyTseng)!

 - 🎨 I'm a scientific infographic designer, blending art and science.
 Check out my [portfolio](https://sunnytseng.ca/science/)!

-- 🐦 I'm an ornithologist focused on avian acoustic research, also interested in many other bird-related topics—like bird ringing, nest box building, and taxidermy.
-Check out my popular science articles where I share these fun experiences!
+- 🐦 I'm an ornithologist specializing in avian acoustic research, passionate about recording bird sounds for storytelling.
+Most of my field recording collection (~300 species around the world) can be found on [Xeno-Canto](https://xeno-canto.org/contributor/SPMWIWZKKC)!